HL7/US-Core/input/pagecontent/index.md

 The list of US Core Profiles is shown below.
 Each profile defines the minimum mandatory elements, extensions and terminology requirements that **MUST** be present.
 For each profile, requirements and guidance are given in a simple narrative summary.
 A formal hierarchical table that presents a [logical view] of the content in both a differential and snapshot view is also provided along with references to appropriate terminologies and examples.
 For each US Core Profile, an overview of the required set of RESTful FHIR interactions - for example, search and read operations - is provided in the *Quick Start* Section of the profile page.

 {% include list-simple-profiles.xhtml %}

-- In addition US Core uses the [Vital Signs Profile] from the FHIR Specification.

 See the General Guidance page for a [mapping] to the U.S. Core Data for Interoperability (USCDI).